rkaysen63/Pewlett-Hackard-Analysis/README.md

 ### Entity Relationship Diagram and Creating the Database
 Prior to setting up the database, an Entity Relationship Diagram (ERD) was created on www.quickdatabasediagrams.com.
 The [ERD](https://github.com/rkaysen63/Pewlett-Hackard-Analysis/blob/master/README.md#Pewlett-Hackard-Analysis) is used to visualize the relationships between the data sources.

 The database was created from six Comma Separated Values files.
-These files are listed in the [Resources](https://github.com/rkaysen63/Pewlett-Hackard-Analysis/blob/master/README.md#resources).
+These files are listed in [Resources](https://github.com/rkaysen63/Pewlett-Hackard-Analysis/blob/master/README.md#resources) and can be downloaded from the ["Data" folder](https://github.com/rkaysen63/Pewlett-Hackard-Analysis/tree/main/Data).
 Using the ERD as a guide, the six CSV files were imported and relationships established between tables to create the database.
 The following is an example of the code required to import one of the CSV files.
 The code includes the name of the table *dept_emp* and lists all of the columns and their data types.
-In addition, the code identifies the primary key(s) and any foreign key(s) with their relationship(s) other tables.
-See [Schema](https://github.com/rkaysen63/Pewlett-Hackard-Analysis/blob/main/Queries/schema.sql).
+In addition, the code identifies the primary key(s) and any foreign key(s) with their relationship(s) to other tables.
+For remaining code, please see [Schema](https://github.com/rkaysen63/Pewlett-Hackard-Analysis/blob/main/Queries/schema.sql).

     CREATE TABLE dept_emp (
       emp_no INT NOT NULL,